NUWC Division, Keyport Corporate Operations Department Head Angela Hocutt recognized with Special Act Award

 |0

-This work, NUWC Division, Keyport Corporate Operations Department Head Angela Hocutt recognized with Special Act Award [Image 3 of 3], by Anna Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division, Keyport Corporate Operations Department Head Angela Hocutt recognized with Special Act Award, by Frank Kaminski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NUWC Division, Keyport Corporate Operations Department Head Angela Hocutt recognized with Special Act Award